 A Norwegian non-profit organisation, Partnership for Change works for the economic independence of women in Ethiopia and Myanmar.
 As in many developing countries, girls – particularly in rural communities – face obstacles in accessing formal education.
 To address this inequality and the unmet educational needs of such girls, the Foundation is funding an intensive programme of financial support and academic and life skills training in rural Ethiopia to prevent girls from deprived backgrounds from dropping out of high school.

-AKO Foundation support new in 2022
+AKO Foundation support since 2022

 Pratham, one of two NGOs working in India for which the Foundation initiated support during 2022, conducts high-quality, low-cost, replicable interventions to address gaps in the education system, most notably through its Teaching at the Right Level programme.
 This teaches literacy and numeracy at the level appropriate to a child’s educational attainment, rather than chronological age.